 Please visit our Covid-19 Climb Information page for Covid FAQs, details of our new participation requirements, travel advice and what to expect on your trip.

-Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain.
+Scrambling covers the middle ground between hill walking and rock climbing, moving quickly and efficiently up broken rocky terrain – check out our Uk scrambling advice article for information about scrambling grades and what’s involved.
 On the course we enjoy two days of classic scrambling and skills training in the English Lake District, based around Ambleside in the central lakes and visiting nearby venues in Langdale, Coniston and Borrowdale.
 The aim of the course is to give you experience on technical grade 2-3 scrambling terrain, whilst teaching ropework and movement skills for protecting them.
 The course is also a good foundation for future visits to the Alps either with a guide or on your own, as many of the techniques and skills are similar.

 Each course is tailored and personalised to your own requirements; so if you want to learn as much as possible over the two days, or enjoy a more relaxed guided climbing experience, then just let us know and we’ll plan accordingly!